Troubleshoot Issues with ksqlDB for Confluent Platform

 Verify that there are no port conflicts

 There may be another process running on the port that the ksqlDB server listens on.
 Use the following command to get the Process ID (PID) for the process running on the port assigned to the ksqlDB server.
-The command below checks the default 8088 port.
+The following command checks the default 8088 port.

 netstat -anv | egrep -w .*8088.*LISTEN